 The Apprenticeship Center (TAC) is an innovative workforce development initiative of The Children’s Campaign and its affiliate, Voices for Florida.
 Its goal is to bridge the gap between academic learning and the workforce, while providing college students with the opportunity to learn the importance of civic engagement.

-Ready to Work, Ready to Lead, Ready to Serve™, is the motto of The Apprenticeship Center.
+Ready to Work, Ready to Lead, Ready to Serve, is the motto of The Apprenticeship Center.

-TAC apprentices work side-by-side with seasoned professionals known as “Knowledge Navigators” who assist apprentices in all aspects of their work, service learning and practical experience.
-The TAC experience provides apprentices with the necessary “leg-up” in order to compete in a global job market.
-While completing their apprenticeship, students not only gain critical workforce and leadership skills, but also an understanding and awareness of their responsibility to the next generation by advocating for the improvement of Florida’s children.
+The TAC experience provides apprentices with the necessary “leg-up” in order to compete in the global job market.
+While completing their apprenticeship, students not only gain practical workforce and leadership skills, but also an understanding of their responsibility to the next generation by advocating for the improvement of Florida’s children.

 The United States now trails many nations in achievement and attainment in secondary and post-secondary learning.
 Furthermore, there is increasing evidence of a mismatch between employer needs and the knowledge and skills of the future workforce.
 Simultaneously for the last several decades, nonprofit organizations have faced growing challenges in nearly all areas of their operations.
 Increased complexities of their work and service delivery are demanding access to a workforce that can perform mission-critical services such as technology/web support and new media outreach, public/media relations, public policy development and research and finance and accounting services.

-Forward-thinking leaders at The Children’s Campaign in both the public and private sectors must embrace business models that leverage the benefits of volunteerism to enhance the job skills of young workers while also giving them a sense of civic pride and responsibility.
-TAC leverages 75 years of producing talented workers through American apprenticeships to answer the unique workforce needs of the 21st century knowledge economy.
+Forward-thinking leaders in both the public and private sectors must embrace business models that leverage the benefits of volunteerism to enhance the job skills of young workers, while also giving them a sense of civic pride and responsibility.
+TAC leverages 75 years of producing talented workers through American apprenticeships to answer the unique workforce needs of the 21st century.